 “Who’s Mike?”
 I prodded, switching tactics.
 I remembered the name from that first run in between Jakob and Daniel.
 It had been lingering in the back of my mind, bugging me, like a mosquito hovering just on the edge of hearing.

 This time Jakob’s grin was warm when he glanced over at me, softened by the approval in his expression.
 He picked up his phone, unlocked it, and passed it to me.
-On the screen was a picture of Redding and another man, a big white guy with blonde hair and Slavic features.
+On the screen was a picture of Redding and another man, a big white guy with sandy hair and Slavic features.

 “He works for your father, doesn’t he?”
-I asked.

 He cocked a brow and looked over at me.
 “What makes you say that?”